# """install packages if not already installed"""

 Improved notebook to download buildings from Microsoft

-To find the Jupyter notebook version, please visit here.
+To find the Jupyter notebook version, please visit the improved notebook on GitHub.

 # # """install packages if not already installed"""